venelin/Estimating-Pathogen-Trait-Heritability/README.md

 Since, the interface of the current version of the POUMM package has numerous changes w.r.t. patherit v0.4, the R-scripts would fail to run with the newest POUMM version.

-## Simulations of the toy-model
+## 3. Simulations of the toy-model
 To simulate the toy-model from scratch, you need to run individual chunks manually in the SimulateToyModel.Rmd - file.
-This is a computationally expensinve and long-running task, which needs the generation of benchtable shell-scripts, upload of these scripts together with initialized data-files to a parallel cluster, execute parallel jobs, and gather results back on a local computer,to analyze the results.
+This is a computationally expensinve and long-running task, which needs the generation of benchtable shell-scripts, upload of these scripts together with initialized data-files to a parallel cluster, execute parallel jobs, and gather result-files back on a local computer, in order to analyze the results.
 You will need to install the packages patherit and benchtable on the remote cluster as well.
 Read the instructions and R-code in the file SimulateToyModel.Rmd (chunks initiate-data, simulate-and-fit-POUMM, collect-results).

-## Generating figures for the toy-model simulations
+## 4. Generating figures for the toy-model simulations

 All figures except Fig. S1 and S2 can be generated without performing step 3.
 All that needs to be done is executing the corresponding chunks in the file GenerateFigures.Rmd.

-## Analysis of HIV-data
+## 5. Analysis of HIV-data

 To analyse the HIV-data, currently, you need a permission for accessing the data from the UK drug resistance database.
 I recommend contacting the database at mrcctu.hivrdb@ucl.ac.uk (CC: venelin.mitov@bsse.ethz.ch) and request the phylogeny and spVL data published in Hodcroft et al. 2014 (see article main text for a full reference).
 Once you obtain the permission from the UK-drug resistance database, please, write an e-mail to vmitov@gmail.com or tanja.stadler@bsse.ethz.ch.
 Then, I or Tanja will send you a a file called HIV.zip that should be extracted in the subdirectory DATA of this directory.

 Then, you will be able to execute the commands in the R-script AnalyseHIVspVL.Rmd, as well as generate the HIV-data figures in GenerateFigures.Rmd.

 For questions, please write to vmitov@gmail.com or to tanja.stadler@bsse.ethz.ch.